Understanding Spiritual Bypassing and Why It’s Harmful (With Examples)

 Spiritual bypassing has consequences and can harm both the person doing the spiritual bypassing and those around them.
 In the cases I mention above, these teachers, gurus and leaders abused their followers, causing tremendous harm and trauma to their followers.

 But spiritual bypassing hurts you as well.
 Using spiritual concepts and practices to avoid facing unresolved emotional issues means your personal and spiritual growth and development are stunted.
 You never move past them.
+Instead, your inner child and shadow stuff continue to keep you locked in unhealthy interpersonal relationship dynamics, and old traumas keep triggering you.

 And hey, guess what.
 You will only ever transcend as far as you dive deep into your psychological wounds and unfinished business.